Plutonomicon/plutarch-plutus/docs/SYNTAX.md

 ## Miscellaneous

-Finally, other miscellaneous functions provided by Plutarch also sometimes build constants-
+Finally, other miscellaneous functions provided by Plutarch also sometimes build constants:

 > Jack: Replace - with :